lxm7/boilerplate-101/README.md

 ## Boilerplate 101

-**Custom boilerplate for starting new projects / demos, etc. Show cases some simple but fleshed out previously requested tech tests.
-A way to archive, improve and collate pieces of work**
+**Custom boilerplate for starting new projects / demos, etc. Also show cases some simple but fleshed out requested tech tests and specific tasks I've previously enjoyed doing and collated for possible future uses**

 Tech stack so far: